janhaviathalye/The-Unredactor/README.md

 Calls all other functions in sequence to implement the complete unredaction pipeline.
 Prints evaluation metrics and saves the final predictions for the test dataset.

+## Evaluation of the Code

+Below is an evaluation of the code based on clarity, reproducibility, and reasoning:

+### Clarity of Code and Documentation

+The codebase is modular, with each function designed to perform a specific task (e.g., data loading, feature extraction, model training, and evaluation).
+Detailed inline comments and docstrings in the code explain the purpose and behavior of each function.
+This README provides comprehensive instructions to replicate the pipeline, from setting up the environment to generating predictions and evaluating the model.

+### Reproducibility

+The pipeline ensures consistent results by:
+Using a fixed random state (random_state=42) for splitting data and training models.
+Handling inconsistencies in the dataset (e.g., skipping malformed rows) to avoid interruptions during execution.
+Steps for running the code, generating metrics, and creating a submission file are explicitly outlined, enabling peers to reproduce results easily.

+### Reasoned Approach

+#### Feature Extraction:

+The use of TF-IDF vectorization with unigrams and bigrams ensures that both individual words and word pairs contribute to the prediction.

+#### Model Design:

+Combining Logistic Regression and Random Forest in an ensemble model leverages the strengths of both algorithms.
+Logistic Regression excels in linear relationships, while Random Forest handles non-linear patterns and interactions.

+#### Metrics and Evaluation:

+Precision, recall, and F1-score are calculated, providing a clear and balanced understanding of the model's performance.
+The classification report offers additional insights into performance for specific classes (e.g., individual names).

+### Robustness

+The pipeline includes robust error handling, such as skipping bad rows during file loading and ensuring compatibility with missing or malformed data in test files.
+Special attention is given to preprocessing redacted spans, ensuring that these are standardized across all datasets for consistent feature extraction.

+### Extendability
+The modular design makes it straightforward to extend the pipeline:
+Adding new features (e.g., sentiment scores, external knowledge graphs).
+Adapting the model to unredact other entity types, such as locations or dates.

 ## Bugs and Assumptions